luije87/documentation/api.rst

 education_start_date           (Date) The date the student started at the school in any standard date format.
 See references for date formats. education_end_date             (Date) The date the student finished at the school (can be blank if currently_attending is set).
 See references for date formats. education_currently_attending  (Boolean) Should be set to true if education_end_date is blank.
-This signifies they are currently attending this school. override_disabled_field        (Boolean) This field tells Handshake to ignore this user in future syncs and is used to transition a student to an alumni. preferred_name                 (String) The student's preferred name middle_name                    (String) The student's middle name
+This signifies they are currently attending this school. preferred_name                 (String) The student's preferred name middle_name                    (String) The student's middle name
 work_authorization_name:       (String) One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa"